 In 2012, officials seized 445 tons throughout the entire year.

-Across the country, police discovered 11 illegal oil and fuel producing plants in 2012.
+Criminal justice programs across the country discovered 11 illegal oil and fuel producing plants in 2012.
 The fuel smuggling operations was estimated to have cost the government up to $130 Mill lion (€100 Million) in tax revenue.